stacks-network/docs/src/pages/data-storage/storage-guide.md

 ---
-title: Guide to Blockstack Storage
+title: Guide to Stacks Storage
 ---

 ## Introduction

-The Blockstack Platform stores application data in the Gaia Storage System.
-Transactional metadata is stored on the Blockstack blockchain and user application data is stored in Gaia storage.
-Storing data off of the blockchain ensures that Blockstack applications can provide users with high performance and high availability for data reads and writes without introducing central trust parties.
+The Stacks Platform stores application data in the Gaia Storage System.
+Transactional metadata is stored on the Stacks blockchain and user application data is stored in Gaia storage.
+Storing data off of the blockchain ensures that Stacks applications can provide users with high performance and high availability for data reads and writes without introducing central trust parties.

--> Blockstack Gaia Storage APIs and on-disk format will change in upcoming pre-releases breaking backward compatibility.
+-> Stacks Gaia Storage APIs and on-disk format will change in upcoming pre-releases breaking backward compatibility.
 File encryption is currently opt-in on a file by file basis.
 Certain storage features such as collections are not implemented in the current version.
 These features will be rolled out in future updates.

 ## How data is stored